Herbert Kinsey: Biography

 In 1903 he played in the Walenn String Quartet with Gerald Walenn (violin), James Lockyer (viola), and Herbert Walenn (cello).
 In later years the violist position was held by Lionel Tertis.
 The quartet was disbanded in 1914 owing to the onset of World War I.

-On the 19th of October 1904, Kinsey on violin, with Frank Bridge (viola), Vera Warwick Evans (violin) and Ivor James (cello) gave what was believed to be the first British premiere of Debussy's String Quartet.
+On 19 October 1904, Kinsey on violin, with Frank Bridge (viola), Vera Warwick Evans (violin) and Ivor James (cello) gave what was believed to be the first British premiere of Debussy's String Quartet.
 In November 1904 Kinsey, along with Frank Bridge on viola, William Armstrong on violin and Ivor James on cello, gave the first performance of Bridge's Novelletten at an RCM students' concert.

 In 1908 he played with the newly-formed Marion Scott Quartet, with Sybil Maturin on viola and Ivor James on cello.
 The quartet was founded by Scott mainly to introduce contemporary British music to London audiences.
 Their programs at Aeolian Hall featured new works by Charles Villiers Stanford, Frank Bridge, Walford Davies, James Friskin, Hubert Parry, William Hurlstone and others.

-In 1913 he performed Maurice Ravel’s Introduction and Allegro at the Bechstein Hall (now Wigmore Hall) with the English String Quartet, Gwendolen Mason on harp and Ravel conducting.
+In 1913 he performed Maurice Ravel's Introduction and Allegro at the Bechstein Hall (now Wigmore Hall) with the English String Quartet, Gwendolen Mason on harp and Ravel conducting.
 He later recorded the work, again with Ravel conducting, in 1923.

 In March 1919 he performed alongside Lionel Tertis, Felix Salmond, William Murdoch, Marjorie Hayward, and Pedro G. Morales in the English premieres of two works by the Spanish composer Joaquín Turina - his Piano Quintet and his Scéne Andalouse.

 In 1919 he founded the Herbert Kinsey String Quartet with Frank Howard, Ernest Tomlinson and Bertie Patterson Parker.

 In 1925 he formed the Kinsey Piano Quartet, which consisted of Kinsey on violin, Frank Howard on viola; Anthony Pini on cello and Ethel Hobday on piano.
 Kinsey's wife, Olive Bloom was often the pianist for the quartet.
 Both quartets performed regularly throughout the 1920s.
 Kinsey also played with the Charles Woodhouse Quartet with Ernest Yonge and Charles Crabbe.